 We plan to host a hybrid 2022 TCJFF that includes both in-person and virtual screenings.
 Details will be communicated closer to the event.

 Best of Fest

 For the film to be considered, it must have Jewish content: themes, culture, history or include a Jewish character.
 The film must have been completed on or after January 1, 2019.

 Preferential treatment is given to films with less availability to the general public, VOD, or streaming.

 Attention is paid to artistic qualities: storytelling, cinematography, merit.

-Both short and full length films accepted.
+Though both short and full length films are accepted, shorts are preferred.

 If the film is not in English, it must have English subtitles.

 Films can be screened virtually and/or in a venue (in-person).

 Please include a notation in the film’s description which indicates the Jewish content.